ell65/4741-mad333-isk8-ell65/midterm_report.md

 ![](https://github.com/ell65/4741-mad333-isk8-ell65/blob/master/Whites_Boxplot.PNG)
 <br>

-So far we have run a few regressions on our data to try to predict the quality of each wine.
-The assignment for quality in the original data was given based on the median value of three oenologists' rating of the wine on a scale from 1 to 10.
-We quickly noticed that ratings below 4 and above 7 are quite uncommon in our data.
-<br><br>

 Our dataset contained very little missing data.
 Of the 6,497 wine examples, there were only 27 examples that were missing at least one featurespace value.
 We also noticed that all of these 27 examples were white wines.
 Because we had a total of 4,897 white wines, we decided to simply remove the 27 white wines of incomplete cases.
 This left us with 1,593 red wines and 4,870 white wines of complete cases.
 Our featurespace includes 11 features which are all physicochemical properties.
 Below, we describe the feautures in the featurespace for both red wines and white wines.
 <br><br>